Abuton/todoAPI/README.md

 ### Creating and Modifying data
 GraphQL provides a simple logic to create, update and delete data. it is called **mutation**.
 A mutation to create a new student information looks something like this

             ```type Mutation {
                   createStudentInfo(name: String!, age: Int!, gender: String!): Students!
                   }
                 ```

 The mutation accepts 2 strings and 1 integer and returns a Student object.

-The first step in creating a graphQL API is designing the schema. i called mine schema.graphql, very similar to a JSON file bunch of key value pairs
+The first step in creating a graphQL API is designing the schema.
+I called mine schema.graphql, very similar to a JSON file bunch of key value pairs. [my schema ](https://github.com/Abuton/todoAPI/schema.graphql)